 Today, we are going to simplify the decision-making process for you.
 We’re taking a look at Invisalign, the industry innovator, and its most notable at-home competition: Byte.

 Spoiler | Byte Wins

-In our opinion, Byte’s accelerated treatment times, lifetime guarantee, and superior convenience are just too good to pass up.
+In our opinion, Byte’s short treatment lengths, lifetime guarantee, and superior convenience are just too good to pass up.

-And even though they’re our #1-rated home aligner company, they’re not the only one out there.
-For example, our #2 pick, AlignerCo, is a great option if you’re looking for the most budget-friendly aligner.
+And even though they’re our #1-rated home aligner company, they’re not the only ones out there.
+For example, our #2 pick, Candid, is a great option if you’re looking for the at-home clear aligner provider with the most treatment oversight.
 If you like the idea of straightening your teeth from home, we encourage you to compare all the top-rated home aligner services before making a final decision.

 4 Things They Have in Common